 - Central Otago students: Student Success (Central Otago) 0800 765 9276 | COTAdvisors@op.ac.nz

 - Our Te Punaka Ōwheo team are also able to assess Skinny Jump applications: 0800 762 786 | email@example.com

 Please contact your lecturer first if you are having problems with online learning.

 For further technical support, our IT Service Desk is available and will be happy to help you.

 One of our second year nursing students, Nika Wood, has developed this handy A-Z list of support contacts including things like the Plunket Helpline and Foodbank details.

+We also have a Wellbeing Toolbox full of helpful resources and have developed a specific COVID-19 Learner Toolbox.
 And if you need support or want to talk to one of our teams at OP, please reach out to: